Everyone using a computer should be aware of and use good security practices with their systems to protect themselves

-Never give out your Patriot Pass password, MASONLIVE Microsoft Password, or other personal information via email.
+Never give out your Patriot Pass Password or other personal information via email.
 George Mason University will never ask for personal information over email.
 If you receive a suspicious email, delete it.
 If you aren't sure, forward it to email@example.com so it can be assessed.

 Responsible Use of Computing

 Take a few minutes to read and review University Policy 1301: Responsible Use of Computing that explains what constitutes acceptable and appropriate use of campus computing and network resources.

 Basic Computer Security

-All computer users should take the actions listed below, even if they do not have highly sensitive data stored on your computer.
+All computer users should take the actions listed below, even if they do not have highly sensitive data stored on their computer.